Advertisement

 Some myths about mucus

-There is a common view that people with asthma should avoid milk and other dairy products, because they are said to promote the production of mucus, and hence trigger asthma attacks.
+There is a commonly held view that people with asthma should avoid milk and other dairy products, because they are said to promote the production of mucus, and hence trigger asthma attacks.
 This perception dates back more than 2000 years, when some alternative medicine systems attributed excess mucus production to the consumption of milk.

 According to the National Asthma Council and the Australasian Society of Clinical Immunology and Allergy (the peak professional body of allergy and immunology specialists in Australia and New Zealand), it is rare for dairy foods to trigger an asthma attack.